Chris-Johnston/Chris-Johnston.github.io/_posts/2022-08-01-spammin-skids.md

 ![](/images/discord-skids/2022-08-12-23-12-19.png)

 Despite the scammers now knowing how to set up and host a website, they for some reason are still hosting their binary on the Discord CDN.
-I bet this is just easier for them to coordinate.Eventually, they just migrated the `.rar` file to their own web server, and not the Discord CDN.
+I bet this is just easier for them to coordinate.
+Eventually, they just migrated the `.rar` file to their own web server, and not the Discord CDN.

 After a bit of being annoying and slow to respond, the scammers told me to log on to a PC to play their game.
 They also insisted that I log in via my own account, and not via a different account.